XRPLF/rippled/src/ripple/peerfinder/README.md

 ## Introduction

-Each _peer_ (a running instance of the **rippled** program) on the Ripple network maintains multiple TCP/IP connections to other peers (neighbors) who themselves have neighboring peers.
-The resulting network is called a _peer to peer overlay network_, or just [_overlay network_][overlay_network].
-Messages passed along these connections travel between peers and implement the communication layer of the _Ripple peer protocol_.
+The _Ripple payment network_ consists of a collection of _peers_ running the **rippled software**.
+Each peer maintains multiple outgoing connections and optional incoming connections to other peers.
+These connections are made over both the public Internet and private local area networks.
+This network defines a fully connected directed graph of nodes.
+Peers send and receive messages to other connected peers.
+This peer to peer network, layered on top of the public and private Internet, forms an [_overlay network_][overlay_network].

+## Bootstrapping

 When a peer comes online it needs a set of IP addresses to connect to in order to gain initial entry into the overlay in a process called _bootstrapping_.
 Once they